Bnerj/Bnerj/README.md

 ## 🌐 Connect with me:
 https://www.linkedin.com/in/bertnah-nerjuste/
 Thanks for stopping by!
-Feel free to explore my projects and connect.
+Feel free to explore my projects and connect.🚀